hashcube/Coding-Standards/javascript.md

 }
 ```

-* Objects should be in upper camelcase
+* Pseudo Classes should be in upper camelcase

 ```javascript
 //bad